This information is intended for use by health professionals

 The solvent is a clear, colourless solution.

-The treatment of epileptic patients who would normally be maintained on oral sodium valproate, and for whom oral therapy is temporarily not possible.
+For the treatment of patients with epilepsy who would normally be maintained on oral sodium valproate, and for whom oral therapy is temporarily not possible.

 Daily dosage requirements vary according to age and body weight.